ml-agg08/Github-API-Testing/README.md

 # Github-API-Testing
-_This is our project for TinkerHub's saturday night hack!_
+_This is our project for TinkerHub's saturday hack night!_